Bible Institute of South Africa

 The Bible Institute of South Africa is an evangelical Bible college located on the False Bay coastline in Kalk Bay, Cape Town in South Africa.
 The college has students from across Africa, as well as from Europe, Asia and North America.

-BISA is a non-denominational bible training college.
+BISA is a non-denominational Bible training college.
 Staff and students are drawn from a range of church affiliations in SA and internationally, rather than one single denomination, as would be expected in a Seminary.
 The method and content of study is Christocentric and employs a historic Protestant and Reformational hermeneutic in the interpretation of the Bible.
 The teaching ethos is two-fold, not only to impart knowledge, but to take that knowledge and use it in the development of the skills and character needed by the student to be effective in life and service.

 The outcome for each student is to be able to think rationally, clearly and critically about life issues in a way that is biblical and sustainable in a context of serving others in multi-faith, multi-cultural and international communities.
 The college functions as a community in residence, sharing tuition, meals, assemblies and prayer times together.

-Since its founding in 1923 BISA has trained over two thousand men and women in a variety of subjects including Hermeneutics, Biblical and Systematic Theology, the Doctrines of Scripture, Old and New Testament Studies, Ontology, Christian Thinking and Hebrew & Greek bible languages.
+Since its founding in 1923 BISA has trained over two thousand men and women in a variety of subjects including Hermeneutics, Biblical and Systematic Theology, the Doctrines of Scripture, Old and New Testament Studies, Ontology, and Hebrew & Greek Bible languages.

 History

 In the early part of the 20th century formal theological education in South Africa was only available in the universities.
-In the 1920s three church leaders, the Rev. Marsh, Rev.Douglas and Rev. Dr J. R. L. Kingon FRSE, were concerned with the commitment to bible teaching in the theological departments of the time.
+In the 1920's three church leaders, the Rev. Marsh, Rev.Douglas and Rev. Dr J. R. L. Kingon FRSE, were concerned with the commitment to Bible teaching in the theological departments of the time.
 With this in mind they proposed to endow a theological professorship at one of the South African universities.
 Their intention was to create high quality academic training – at a degree level – to provide Churches in South Africa with men and women equipped to meet the challenge of a post-war world.
 However, due the prevailing liberal theological influence, their wish was frustrated.
-They subsequently moved to establish a college where the evangelical doctrines of the bible would be taught and so in 1923 they founded the Bible Institute of South Africa.
+They subsequently moved to establish a college where the evangelical doctrines of the Bible would be taught and so in 1923 they founded the Bible Institute of South Africa.
 The first classes were given in Mowbray in the Cape Peninsula.
 Immediately prior to World War II the Institute moved to Kalk Bay, and has developed into the present campus where the B.Th. programme is accredited by the South African Council on Higher Education for contact and distance modes.
-2023 marks the Bible Institute of South Africa's Centenary.
+2023 marked the Bible Institute of South Africa's Centenary.